‘America’s Got Talent’ Judge Mel B Reveals Horrible Truth About Her Marriage In A Restraining Order

 More details of the seemingly toxic marriage of the 41-year-old America’s Got Talent judge surfaced after Brown filed for a restraining order.
 Mel B says that her estranged husband assaulted her, forced her to have threesomes with random women, got their nanny of seven years pregnant and stopped her from seeing any of her family.

-According to the documents obtained by ABC News, Belafonte allegedly abused Mel B almost all the time during their 10-year marriage where he switched to using verbal threats, physical assault and even stalking.
+According to the documents obtained by ABC News, Belafonte allegedly abused Mel B almost all the time from their 10-year marriage where he switched to using verbal threats, physical assault and even stalking.
 The former X Factor judge said that she was at a vulnerable time when she married Belafonte in 2007 when she just had her daughter, Angel, from former beau Eddie Murphy.

 “I am in fear of my safety and I am in fear of being irreparably harmed as a result of [Belafonte’s] threats.”